roobre/oxpecker/README.md

 * [ ] Posting also media from Twitter to Mastodon
 * [ ] More robust behavior
   * [ ] Retry any of the accounts on failure
+* [ ] Allow interactive login instead of relying on config-defined tokens

 ### Future work